theochem/derivcheck/README.rst

 Release history
 ===============

-- 1.1.0
+- **2017-08-01** 1.1.0

-  Tests are now included with the installed module.
+  - Tests are now included with the installed module.
+  - Experimental: deployment to github, pypi and anaconda.

 - **2017-07-30** 1.0.2